 Become a shore crew volunteer

-In addition to rescue vessel and air patrol crews, we need people to operate radios, manage incidents and keep our units operating.
+Not every role at Coastguard involves getting out on the water, we need people to operate radios, manage incidents and keep our units operating.

 This shore based role is suited to people with extensive experience in the management of teams and projects.
 Specialist training is available, but an understanding of the CIMS (Coordinated Incident Management System) is required.
 With the right training you will become part of the team working with other agencies to manage search and rescue missions.